How to choose the right EV tariff for you

 The core principles of EV tariffs

 The foundation of every EV tariff is time-of-use (ToU) pricing, a model designed to encourage customers to draw power when overall grid demand is low, typically overnight.
-This structure benefits the grid by balancing load, and it benefits you by offering a drastically cheaper unit rate for the electricity you consume during a set off-peak period which at Fuse Energy is between 12am and 5am.
+This structure benefits the grid by balancing load, and it benefits you by offering a drastically cheaper unit rate for the electricity you consume during a set off-peak period, which on Fuse Energy's dual-rate variable tariff is a 7-hour window from 12:30am to 7:30am.

 ToU pricing